Return- and hitting-time distributions of small sets in infinite measure preserving systems: Return-time limits versus hitting-time limits

 While the $a_{T}(\varphi_{E_{k}})$ do exhibit nontrivial asymptotic distributional behaviour in the interesting $\alpha=0$ situations mentioned above, the original $\varphi_{E_{k}}$ do not.
-A formal version of this statement is immediate from the following fact.
+(Hence, studying the $a_{T}(\varphi_{E_{k}})$ is the right thing to do.)
+A formal version of this statement is immediate from the following general fact.

 \begin{proposition} [\textbf{No way back from} $\ell(R_{n})$ \textbf{to} $R_{n}$] Let $\ell:[0,\infty)\rightarrow\lbrack0,\infty)$ be a slowly varying homeomorphism.
-Assume that $(R_{n})$ is a sequence of $[0,\infty]$-valued random variables with $R_{n}\Longrightarrow\infty$ for which $(\ell(R_{n}))$ has a continuous limit distribution on $(0,\infty)$, that is, there are $(\gamma_{n})$ in $(0,\infty)$ and a continuous random variable $L$ with $0<L<\infty$ a.s., such that
+Assume that $(R_{n})$ is a sequence of $[0,\infty]$-valued random variables with $R_{n}\Longrightarrow\infty$ for which $(\ell(R_{n}))$ has a continuous limit distribution on $(0,\infty)$, that is, there are $(\eta_{n})$ in $(0,\infty)$ and a continuous random variable $L$ with $0<L<\infty$ a.s., such that

 Then any limit distribution of $(R_{n})$ is concentrated on $\{0,\infty\}$, that is, if